Here are the latest developments on the COVID-19 pandemic in the Greater Toronto Area for Saturday:

 Status of cases in the GTA

-Thirty-four new deaths were also reported, marking a third-wave high and bringing the provincial death toll to 7,698.
+Twenty-four new deaths were also reported, bringing the provincial death toll to 7,887.

-Provincial figures showed there are 2,065 people hospitalized with the virus (up by 110 to reach a new pandemic high), with 726 in intensive care (up by 25), 501 of whom are on a ventilator (up by 21).
+Provincial figures showed there are 2,277 people hospitalized with the virus (down by 10), with 833 in intensive care (up by 15 and marking a record), 600 of whom are on a ventilator (up by seven).